31 companies hiring for sci-tech roles in Ireland this year

 Avanade

-The multinational company has a number of IT specialisms, from artificial intelligence and digital transformation to cloud and business analytics.
-It employs more than 50,000 worldwide.
+Multinational company Avanade has a number of IT specialisms, from artificial intelligence and digital transformation to cloud and business analytics.
+It employs more than 50,000 people worldwide.

-Here in Ireland, it is mostly looking to expand its security, software engineering and analytics teams.
+In Ireland, it is looking to expand its security, software engineering and analytics teams.
 Roles are based remotely in Ireland and at Avanade’s Dublin office.

 Bristol Myers Squibb